After her variety show earlier in the year Lulu was now given a more progressive show, in keeping with her own musical tastes.

 Johnny Harris was the musical director this time around, rather then the usual Harry Rabinowitz or Ronnie Hazelhurst.
-Pan's People were used as the dance troupe, rather than the Young Generation, the backing singers were the soulful Sue and Sunny rather then The Ladybirds and the Producer was Stanley Dorfman.
+Pan's People were used as the dance troupe, rather than the Young Generation, the backing singers were the soulful Sue and Sunny rather then The Ladybirds and the producer was Stanley Dorfman.
 Lulu was very definitely given an upgrade this time around.

 The Radio Times had announced the show as "The first programme in a new series of

 to retrieve it in time for a pre-

-Although the intention was to show Lulu in a contemporary light
+Although the intention of this new series was to show Lulu in a contemporary light

 in the end it would only lead her to Boom Bang-